 When it comes to credit checks and the possibility of unemployment, you are much more likely to run into problems while applying for a position than you are after you’ve been hired.
 Checking credit history as part of a background check is a fairly common part of the hiring process.

 (Everything in this section depends on which state you live in.
-For a list of states that restricts how employers can use credit checks, scroll down.)
+For a list of states that restrict how employers can use credit checks, scroll down.)

-One thing that’s important to note here: These pre-employment credit checks will not actually return a copy of your credit score.
+It is important to note: These pre-employment credit checks will not actually return a copy of your credit score.
 Instead, they will only return a copy of your credit report.
 This will allow employers to view, for instance, your debt-to-income ratio and your history of bill payments.

 Even with just a copy of your credit report, employers will be able to get a pretty good idea of how you have managed your debts over time, even if they aren’t given a single score to sum it all up.
 So if you have a bad credit score, your employment status could be at risk.

-While there are no defined limits on what roles can require a credit check, it tends to be much more common in certain industries and job types than it is in others.
-Jobs in financial industries or finance positions—especially ones where you will be handling large amounts of money—commonly carry requirements for a credit check.
+While there are no defined limits on what roles can require a credit check, it tends to be more common in certain industries and job types than others.
+Jobs in financial industries or finance positions, especially ones where you will be handling large amounts of money, commonly carry requirements for a credit check.

 Certain states and cities limit what employers can do with credit checks.

-While the specifics vary from state to state (or city to city), many of them limit credit checks to managerial positions, finance jobs, or public safety officers.
+While the specifics vary from state to state, many of them limit credit checks to managerial positions, finance jobs, or public safety officers.
 Some also limit what decisions can be made with this information, while a few of them outright ban the practice entirely.
-If you live in one of these areas, you can read more about your local laws in Microbilt’s report: State Laws Limiting Use of Credit Information For Employment.

 When you have bad credit, an unexpected bill can mean having few options to get by.
 But it can also affect your life in ways you might not expect.